CloudBotIRC/CloudBot/README.md

 ```sudo apt-get install python-beautifulsoup
 ```

-For the spell.py plugin to work you need *python-enchant*.
+For the spell.py plugin to work you need *Enchant*.
 This can be installed with:
 ```sudo apt-get install python-enchant
 ```